 The Group manufactures generic and proprietary drug products in facilities located in Israel and Canada, and manufactures bulk active pharmaceutical ingredients in its Israel facility.
-The Group's research facilities are located in Israel and Canada.
+The Group's research and development facilities are located in Israel and Canada.
 The majority of the Group's sales are in North America, primarily in the U.S.A.

 In North America, the Company sells and distributes its products principally to drug industry wholesalers, drug store chains and mass merchandisers.
-In Israel, the Group sells and distributes its products principally to healthcare institutions and private pharmacies.
+In Israel, the Group sells and distributes its products principally to healthcare institutions, drug store chains, and private pharmacies.